Steve Ly: Allegations of false campaign claims

 During the 2020, Ly sent voters a mailer with the photo of a retired Sacramento County Sheriff's Sergeant and the official photo of Elk Grove's Chief of Police.
 The retired Sergeant was quoted as saying Ly had been exonerated of all charges leveled against him by local women.
 Ly included a quote taken out of context from a prior statement made by the Chief of Police to suggest Elk Grove Police had investigated and cleared him of all charges.
 The quote was actually taken from a statement the Chief had made concerning a complaint made by one woman about harassing phone calls from Ly supporters and not the other allegations under investigation by the Grand Jury.
-Ly was criticized for the false mailer, with the Bee's Breton writing, "Congratulations Mayor Ly.
-You lead the 2020 Hall of Shame Class of dirty politics, Sacramento style."